qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - `isolation: isolate`
   - ...

-   Stacking context can cause these behaviors:
+   Stacking context can cause these behaviors: [^stacking_context_impl]

   - `z-index` doesn't work across stacking contexts.
 It only works within a stacking context.
   - Stacking context can affect the coordinate of `position: absolute` or `fixed`.
-(The underlying logic is complex, [see also](https://developer.mozilla.org/en-US/docs/Web/CSS/position) )
+(The underlying logic is complex, [see also](https://developer.mozilla.org/en-US/docs/Web/CSS/position))
-  - `position: sticky` doesn't work across stacking context.
+  - `position: sticky` doesn't work across stacking contexts.
-  - `overflow: visible` will still be clipped by stacking context
+  - `overflow: visible` will still be clipped by stacking context.
-  - `background-attachment: fixed` will position based on stacking context
+  - `background-attachment: fixed` will position based on stacking context.
   - `opacity` is "relative" to parent.
 Child `opacity:1` in transparent parent won't make it more opaque than parent.

-- On mobile browsers, the top address bar and bottom navigation bar can go out of screen when you scroll down. `100vh` correspond to the height when top bar and bottom bar gets out of screen, which is larger than the height when the two bars are on screen.
+- On mobile browsers, the top address bar and bottom navigation bar can go out of screen when scrolling down. `100vh` correspond to the height when the two bars gets out of screen, which is larger than the height when the two bars are on screen.
 The modern solution is `100dvh`.
 - `width: 100vw` makes the width-that-excludes-scrollbar to be `100vw`, which can make the total width (including scrollbar) to horizontally overflow. `width: 100%` can avoid that issue.
 - `position: absolute` is not based on its parent.
 It's based on its nearest positioned ancestor (the nearest ancestor that has `position` be `relative`, `absolute` or creates stacking context).
 - [`backdrop-filter: blur` does not consider ambient things](https://www.joshwcomeau.com/css/backdrop-filter/#the-issue).
-- If the parent's `display` is `flex` or `grid`, then the child's `float` has no effect
 - If the parent's width/height is not pre-determined, then percent width/height (e.g. `width: 50%`, `height: 100%`) doesn't work. [^percent_width_height]
 - CSS transition doesn't work between `height: 0` and `height: auto`.
 Solutions:
   - Use JS to set CSS height to `scrollHeight`.